legekka/MidiGlyphConverter/README.md

     ```
     The resolution is the duration of a single frame in milliseconds.
 (Default: 100)<br>
     In theory you could use 15ms, but I don't recommend it, because my script isn't optimized for that.
 With my phone, I got the best results with 30/50ms, but you can play around with it.
 It gets slower with higher resolution because the Glyph Control app can't handle it.<br>
-    You will get 3 files in the `output` folder.
+    You will get a TXT file in the `output` folder.

 5. Now you'll have to create a new pattern in the **Glyph Control** app on your phone.
 I've just added some basic "Still" pattern, it will get replaced either way, so it doesn't matter.
 ![pattern-creation-1](https://legekka.fs.boltz.hu/bhnt45.png)